 While a PRA is structured as a purchase and repurchase, it behaves economically like a collateralized loan or secured deposit.
 The difference between the price paid by the Investor at the start of the purchase-repurchase agreement and the price he receives at the end is his return on the cash that he is effectively lending to the seller.

 It is important to understand that while an Owner may agree to repurchase their asset, it is generally treated as an option to repurchase, wherein the Investor must assume that there may not be a repurchase of the asset (which in this context is a domain name).

 This fact all but ensures a lower price will be paid for a domain name in a Purchase-Repurchase Agreement than might be paid for the domain name in an outright sale.
 This is similar to a pawnshop transaction where a pawnbroker has to get an asset at a low enough price that they can still make money selling it in their shop if the owner never returns to pick up the property.

 At DomainPawnshop.com, submitting a Funding Request is the first step to creating a PRA.
 Once a request is received, it is included in the database for Investors to review.
-At that time, if an Investor is interested in funding your request, they can submit a proposal for your review.
-As the Owner, you may then take any of the following actions:
+At that time, if an Investor is interested in funding the request, he or she may submit a proposal for the Owner’s review.
+The Owner may then take any of the following actions: